pankaj504/github-final-project/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for considering contributing to this project!
-Your contributions are highly appreciated and help make this project better for everyone.
+Your contributions help make this project better for everyone.

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.